This soft, microfiber sheet set is available in 18 colors to fit the decor of your bedroom or guest room.

 A few thought the material was too thin and quality could be improved.
 Occasional users experienced rips or tears.

-A great set of cotton sheets that washes well, doesn't wrinkle easily, and offers quality and comfort.
+A great set of cotton sheets that washes well and doesn't wrinkle easily.
+The quality of the fabric has some longevity even after multiple washes.
 Users report being very satisfied with their thickness.
+Feels great against your skin during sleep.

 A few felt that these were stiffer than some other brands, and a few experienced issues with pilling after several washes.